-It’s Tuesday Trivia and today we will be talking about dog zoomies, those sudden energy bursts we randomly see in dogs.
-Whether your dog gets the zoomies after a bath, the zoomies after eating or a case of zoomies first thing in the morning or when you come home from work, one thing is for sure, your dog seems to be having a blast romping around wildly.
+Dog zoomies are something all dog owners are likely aware about.
+You know, those sudden energy bursts we randomly see in dogs and that can drive some dog owners crazy at times.
+Whether your dog gets the zoomies after a bath, the zoomies after eating, or a case of zoomies first thing in the morning or when you come home from work, one thing is for sure, your dog seems to be having a blast romping around wildly.
 Today’s trivia dog question will therefore revolve around these sudden energy bursts in dogs, so our dog trivia question is:

 What is the “technical” name for dog zoomies?